kby-ai/FaceLivenessDetection-Android/README.md

 ```kotlin
 FaceSDK.init(getAssets());
 ```
-If initialization is successful, the return value will be SDK_SUCCESS.
+If initialization is successful, the return value will be `SDK_SUCCESS`.
 Otherwise, an error value will be returned.

 ### Face Detection and Liveness Detection

-The FaceSDK offers a single function for detecting face and liveness detection, which can be used as follows:
+The `FaceSDK` offers a single function for detecting face and liveness detection, which can be used as follows:
 ```kotlin
 FaceSDK.faceDetection(bitmap)
 ```

-This function takes a single parameter, which is a bitmap object.
-The return value of the function is a list of FaceBox objects.
-Each FaceBox object contains the detected face rectangle, liveness score, and facial angles such as yaw, roll, and pitch.
+This function takes a single parameter, which is a `bitmap` object.
+The return value of the function is a list of `FaceBox` objects.
+Each FaceBox object contains the detected face rectangle, liveness score, and facial angles such as `yaw`, `roll`, and `pitch`.

 ### Yuv to Bitmap
-The SDK provides a function called yuv2Bitmap, which converts a yuv frame to a bitmap.
-Since camera frames are typically in yuv format, this function is necessary to convert them to bitmaps.
+The SDK provides a function called `yuv2Bitmap`, which converts a `yuv` frame to a `bitmap`.
+Since camera frames are typically in `yuv` format, this function is necessary to convert them to `bitmap`.
 The usage of this function is as follows:
 ```kotlin
 Bitmap bitmap = FaceSDK.yuv2Bitmap(nv21, image.getWidth(), image.getHeight(), 7);
 ```
-The first parameter is an nv21 byte array containing the yuv data.
+The first parameter is an `nv21` byte array containing the `yuv` data.

-The second parameter is the width of the yuv frame, and the third parameter is its height.
+The second parameter is the width of the `yuv` frame, and the third parameter is its height.

-The fourth parameter is the conversion mode, which is determined by the camera orientation.
+The fourth parameter is the `conversion mode`, which is determined by the camera orientation.

-To determine the appropriate conversion mode, the following method can be used:
+To determine the appropriate `conversion mode`, the following method can be used:
 ```kotlin
  1        2       3      4         5            6           7          8